Fight the Flu

 • people who provide essential community services

-Who is eligible to receive the free flu vaccine?
+Who can receive a free flu vaccination?

 Certain flu vaccines are government-funded for eligible people under the National Immunisation Program and state based free flu programs.